 The mammoth's upper torso and two legs (which were in the soil) had been chewed by both prehistoric and modern predators and almost did not survive.
 Her brain and foot pads are extremely well-preserved.
 Yuka's body also still retains large patches of reddish-brown and blonde hair.

 Yuka's brain is currently the only mostly intact mammoth brain known to science, and it is in such good condition that the folds and blood vessels are still visible.
 It also contains traces of nervous tissue and a well-preserved dura mater (a dense membrane that protects the brain).

-Researchers were able to study her cerebellum and forebrain using computed tomography (CT) and magnetic resonance imaging (MRI) scans.
-They could see the white and gray matter of the cerebrum, but the forebrain is not in the best condition and was more difficult to examine due to its slightly poor condition.
+Researchers were able to study her cerebellum and forebrain using CT (computed tomography) and MRI (magnetic resonance imaging) scans.
+They could see the white and gray matter of the cerebrum, but the forebrain was more difficult to examine due to its slightly poor condition.

 The specimen's brain is stained brown as a result of oxidation.
 Its volume is also 45 percent smaller than the volume of the cranial cavity (the space inside the skull which houses the brain).
 This means that Yuka's brain had shrunk significantly, possibly due to her body being stored at inconsistent temperatures when she was transferred to multiple facilities.